ronjj/GetMeHome/README.md

 - Technologies: Swift, SwiftUI
 - Features:

-  - Select date of trip, origin, and destination
+  - Select date of trip, origin, and destination and search for corresponding trips
-  - Select a bus service: MegaBus, OurBus, FlixBus, or all
-  - Filter based on earliest departure, latest arrival, or neither
+  - Filter based on earliest departure, latest arrival, bus service, bus transferring or none
-  - View intermediate stops and full route the bus will take (Mega and FlixBus) currently
+  - View intermediate stops and full route the bus will take
   - Get link to buy ticket from respective services website
   - Get discount codes (OurBus only at the moment)